-Below are a few tools you can use to get the job done.
+Below are a few other tools to get the job done.

-A Dremel is good for sanding in small, tight spaces, including curved wooden legs and inside grooves.
+A Dremel is suitable for sanding in small, tight spaces, including curved wooden legs and inside grooves.

 B. File Sander

-A file sander, which is also commonly known as a mini belt sander, is also good for hard-to-reach areas.
+A file sander, commonly known as a mini belt sander, is also a good choice for hard-to-reach areas.

-It is used for sanding with great detail most commonly and can be used to get into narrow, tight areas.
+It’s commonly used for sanding with great detail and can be used to get into narrow, tight areas.

 C. Detail Sander

-This sander is commonly used for sanding corners thanks to its triangular sanding pad.
+This sander is commonly used for corners, thanks to its triangular sanding pad.

 5. Modify the Sandpaper

-There are some areas of rounded legs that are not easy to get into, but using sandpaper and duct tape may help you do so.
+Some areas of rounded legs are not easy to get into, but using sandpaper and duct tape may help you do so.

 All you need to do is place some duct tape on the back of a piece of sandpaper.
-Once they are attached, you can cut them into smaller strips.
+Once they are attached, cut them into smaller strips.

 These strips can then be used to sand smaller, hard-to-reach areas in no time at all.